-- Clever traps can't replace locks when it comes to security
+- Clever traps can't compete with locks when it comes to security

-- Why Mr McCallister is right to think about his open garage
+- Why Kevin was right to think about his open garage

-- Make an effort not to alienate your neighbours
+- Make an effort to communicate with your neighbours

-According to police, homes with no security measures in place are five times more likely to be burgled than those with simple security measures - so make sure you lock all doors and windows, even those to your garden shed.
+According to police, homes with no security measures in place are five times more likely to be burgled than those with simple security measures - so make sure you lock all doors and windows, even those to your garden shed and garage.

 Kevin also doesn't lock up the cat flap in the kitchen door.
 Cat flaps on exterior doors often provide thieves with an opportunity to get inside – especially if you leave your keys in the lock.